Legal decisions may involve

 An illness may prevent people from communicating or understanding what is happening to them.
 Thus, all people over 18 years old should designate a person to make medical decisions on their behalf (sometimes called a health care agent) in a document called a durable power of attorney for health care.
 This document is necessary in addition to a living will because a living will cannot cover all possible situations.
 Thus, in some situations, someone is needed to use judgment to determine the care the incapacitated person would want.

 The legal authority to make medical decisions on a person's behalf is different from a durable power attorney for financial decisions, which allows someone to make financial transactions on a person's behalf.

 The agent with durable power of attorney for health care can make medical decisions on behalf of a person only when the person is unable to communicate—for example, because the person is unconscious or has a medical condition that causes confusion.
 The agent should be someone the person trusts and is usually a family member or close friend.
 Giving only one person this authority is helpful.
 If it is given to several people, they may disagree with each another about medical decisions.

-A person can revoke the DPOA-HC or give it to a different person at any time.
+A person can revoke the durable power of attorney for health care or designate a different health care agent at any time.

 The agent is legally bound to follow the person's treatment preferences to the extent that the agent knows about them.
 Therefore, people should tell their agent what they would like done in certain circumstances.